saltant-org/saltant/README.md

 database to store its data.
 It has optional support for the [Flower](https://github.com/mher/flower) Celery web monitor.

-saltant also integrates with two web services: it has optional support for the [Rollbar](https://rollbar.com/) error tracking service, and recommends using [Papertrail](https://paptertrailapp.com/) for log management.
-Note that both Rollbar and Papertrail have generous free tiers; see their respective sites for details.
+saltant optionally integrates with the [Rollbar](https://rollbar.com/) error tracking service.

 ## Is this secure?